MetanoKid/coding-scars/_drafts/log-window-3.md

 ---
 layout: single
-title: "Log window from scratch: handy functionality and configuration"
+title: "Log window from scratch: handy functionality and configuration (part 1)"
 excerpt: "Configure the log window from the host application and add useful functionality like filters and auto-scroll"
 author: Meta
 category: Toolbox